dan-sprague/dan-sprague.github.io/_posts/2024-12-4-juliacase.markdown

 ## Fast and Easy Multithreading
 <br>
-Parallelism and broadcasting in Python are a major weakness of the language, and this is a problem because many if not most bioinformatics workflows are embarrassingly parallel.
-This is an area where Julia truly shines compared to Python, particularly for data-race free (embarrassingly parallel) situations.
-Combined with increased text-based processing speed and native numerical computation, this is when Julia really begins to shine.
-Last, Python’s global interpreter lock (GIL) prevents true multi-threading, putting the language at an immediate disadvantage.<br><br>
+Parallelism and broadcasting in Python are a major weakness of the language, and this is a problem because many if not most bioinformatics workflows are independently parallel.
+This is an area where Julia truly shines compared to Python.
+Combined with increased text-based processing speed and native numerical computation, this is when Julia really begins to shine.<br><br>

 In Julia, threading over a loop is as simple as:<br><br>